frederic-bousefsaf/ippg-luv_skindetect_cwt/README.md

 ## Reference
 If you find this code useful or use it in an academic or research project, please cite it as:
 Frédéric Bousefsaf, Alain Pruski, Choubeila Maaoui, **Continuous wavelet filtering on webcam photoplethysmographic signals to remotely assess the instantaneous heart rate**, *Biomedical Signal Processing and Control*, vol. 8, n° 6, pp. 568–574 (2013).

 ## Scientific description
 Please refer to the original publication to get all the details.
-Two main contributions were proposed:
+Three main contributions were proposed:
 - A skin detection that allows selection of pixels of interests.
+- A change in colorspace (CIE Luv) to improve robustness over lightning fluctuations.
 - A filtering procedure based on the continuous wavelet representation of the iPPG signal.